On your way through the Generic Extractor tutorial, you have learned about

 expression represents a placeholder

-that should be replaced by a specific campaign Id.
+that a specific campaign ID should replace.
 To retrieve the sub-resource, use child jobs.

 In the previous part of the tutorial, you created this job property in the Generic Extractor configuration: